 Current needs:

-The 2023-24 farming season is now underway with 633 farmers and their families.
+The 2025-26 farming season is hoped to provide a further 1,500 farmers and their families an opportunity to join the project.
 The running cost per farmer for the current season is £80.